ivobeerens-nl/blog/content/blog/2022/10/how-to-install-windows-11-on-vmware-workstation/index.md

   - "VMware-workstation"
   - "windows-11"
 author: Ivo Beerens
+url: /2022/10/17/how-to-install-windows-11-on-vmware-workstation/
 ---

+For testing purposes, I frequently use VMware Workstation to install Operating Systems such as Windows 11.
+The biggest challenge with Windows 11 is that you need a TPM 2.0 device.
+When installing Windows 11, if your computer does not meet the hardware requirements, you will see a message stating, “**This PC can’t run Windows 11**“.

 [![](images/3-300x226.png)](images/3.png)

-Windows 11 requires the following hardware specifications:
+Windows 11 requires the following minimal hardware specifications:
 - CPU: 1 GHz or faster with 2 or more cores on the processor
 - RAM: 4 GB RAM
 - Storage: 64 GB or larger
 - Firmware: UEFI, Secure boot
 - TPM: Trusted Platform Module (TPM) 2.0